hashicorp/vagrant/website/source/docs/provisioning/shell.html.md

   the keys remain untouched.

 * `binary` (boolean) - Vagrant automatically replaces Windows line endings with Unix line endings.
-If this is true, then Vagrant will not do this.
+If this is false, then Vagrant will not do this.
 By default this is "false".
 If the shell provisioner is communicating over WinRM, this defaults to "true".